commrade-goad/sistem-operasi/README.md

 3. __The Dining-Philosophers Problem__
     * a group of philosophers sitting at a table doing one of two things - eating or thinking.
 While eating, they are not thinking, and while thinking, they are not eating.
     * so let say there is 2 thread that need to communicate to each other and to communicate they need a permission or flag from the other thread first.
-    The problem arise when 1 thread have an error or blocking and did not send the permission or flag so deadlock happened.
+    The problem arise when 1 thread have an error or blocking and did not send the permission or flag so deadlock happen.

 ## Multithreading
 Multithreading allows the application to divide its task into individual threads.
 In multi-threads, the same process or task can be done by the number of threads, or we can say that there is more than one thread to perform the task in multithreading.
 With the use of multithreading, multitasking can be achieved.